 relocated to Walt Disney World.)

-The animated children, animals and birds sang and danced to
+India's Taj Mahal.
+The animated children, animals and birds sang and

-The ride cost 95 cents for adults and 60 cents for children.
+During the Fair's first season, the ride cost 95 cents for adults and 60

 The highlight of the Illinois Pavilion in a 496-seat theater was a life-sized